cs1302uga/cs1302-ce05/README.md

 # ce05 TBD

-This class exercise is designed to ...
+This class exercise is designed to get you aquainted Javadoc comments and interfaces.

 ## Prerequisite Knowledge